WRaIN: Water Research and Innovation Network

 WRaIN recognises that water issues are rarely able to be defined as a single problem within a single discipline.
 Such narrow approaches have been marked with failure in the past precisely because people have been blind to the links between scientific and social factors.
 Our vision is much clearer.

-We recognize that water must be considered a shared problem if it is to be managed successfully for both environments and people.
+We recognise that water must be considered a shared problem if it is to be managed successfully for both environments and people.

 Our research integrates: